 "Desire list": The great Chéreau's film, a Genet filmed in Paris stations, a deadly adventure by night of eroticism and unspoken sex , wilder than death, drived by an obsession that only through cinema could become magnificent and, in this sense, a Sirk with explicit lyrics.
 Anglade and Mezzogiorno have an extraordinary physical and lyrical intensity, succumbed animals in a love-sex duel.

 Depressing, sexy queer French film about a lonely, awkward boy's sexual awakening.
 Knowing exactly he wants but clueless in ways to obtain it, he stumbles through life, falling hard for a cruel and self-loathing bisexual street thug and wandering around a grimy train station full of glaring hustlers, dirty old men and bums, desperate for love.
 One of the great unknowns in gay cinema, cringe-worthy in its realism.

 Illustration pessimiste et troublante de la passion (ici dans le milieu homosexuel) qui donne un film d'une grande désespérance et d'une extrême solitude, ponctuées par la froideur et le sordide des lieux de l'action.
 L'intrigue et le propos s'appliquent ici à toute relation humaine.
 Chereau le dit lui même, le film traite de la passion et non de l'homosexualité comme problématique. www.cinefiches.com

 By chance, a young man encounters an older hustler in the toilet at a train station when there with his parents to see his sister off.
 Jean-Hugues Anglade, as Henri, rapidly becomes obsessed with Jean, portrayed by Vittorio Mezzogiorno, to the degree that it becomes physically unbearable.
 The dangers of late sexual awakening, naivete, and isolation are made poignantly clear.
-Neither of them knows where they're going.
+Neither of them knows where he's headed.